 The coordination structures of the projects that have been included in the survey range from informal meetings, to the attempt to set up round tables and long time partnerships among local and national stakeholders.
 Several initiatives were specifically dedicated to fostering better coordination among counselling and guidance services providers.
 In one such instance (Barcelona Orienta Agreement - see practice 31) a document referring to the coordination of services and sharing of information related to the goals and strategies of guidance services was signed by 45 stakeholders.
-In another example, also from Catalonia (practice 29), we have seen the establishment of a network made up of 20 municipalities, two supra-municipal bodies and two trade unions, that has received support from the Barcelona Regional Council.
-A set of two

-Lifelong Learning Programme funded projects (GIRC2 and GIANT3) have developed a methodology aimed at creating communication mechanisms between guidance service providers, that was piloted in several Italian contexts - they are generally recognized for their fragmented landscape when it comes to this type of services - with inputs about the possibility of transferring it to Spanish and Romanian contexts.
+The Granollers Guidance System (43) is a good example of governance, where the local City Council, coordinates and strategically plans the guidance services through the organisation of a vocational training council.
+It features participation from all the city council services involved, as well as from all the organisations that provide guidance in the city, to align all the activities and programmes and to define a guidance model that fits the characteristics of the city.
+In another example, also from Catalonia (practice 27), we have seen the establishment of a network made up of 20 municipalities, two supramunicipal bodies and two trade unions, that has received support from the Barcelona Provincial Council.
+A set of two Lifelong Learning Programme funded projects ( $GIRC^2$ and $GIANT^3$ ) have developed a methodology aimed at creating communication mechanisms between guidance service providers, that was piloted in several Italian contexts - they are generally recognized for their fragmented landscape when it comes to this type of services - with inputs about the possibility of transferring it to Spanish and Romanian contexts.